dhanush-bm/dhanush-bm/README.md

-● 🌱 I’m currently Masters's in Information System & Technologies at University of North Texas.
+● 🌱 I’m currently pursuing a Masters's degree in Information Systems & Technologies at University of North Texas.

 ● 👯 I’m looking to collaborate on Projects,Tech Articles